morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 The big advantages by adding foler is: **As you add new files, simply refresh the query and they will automatically append!**

+## Configuring Power BI Data Source Setting

+The Data Source Setting in the Query Editor allow you  to manage data connections and permissions.

+When you make connection to a local file, power Bi take a snapshot to the exactly file path to that exact file name.
+If anything changes to the file, or if you rename it or move it to a new location, that path won't automatically update, you will need to go to **Data Source Settings**, click change the source and browse to the current version.